MetaMask/metamask-extension/README.md

   - If your PR is from a fork, you can ask a MetaMask team member to help with updating the policy files.
   - Manual update instructions: The _tl;dr_ is to run `yarn lavamoat:auto` to update these files, but there can be devils in the details:
     - There are two sets of LavaMoat policy files:
-      - The production LavaMoat policy files (`lavamoat/browserify/*/policy.json`), which are re-generated using `yarn lavamoat:background:auto`.
+      - The production LavaMoat policy files (`lavamoat/browserify/*/policy.json`), which are re-generated using `yarn lavamoat:webapp:auto`.
 Add `--help` for usage.
         - These should be regenerated whenever the production dependencies for the background change.
       - The build system LavaMoat policy file (`lavamoat/build-system/policy.json`), which is re-generated using `yarn lavamoat:build:auto`.
         - This should be regenerated whenever the dependencies used by the build system itself change.